What is Learner Mistreatment?

 ---|---|---|

-Denied opportunities for training or rewards based on sexual orientation | A preceptor says: “I don’t think you will like Ortho.
+Denied opportunities for training or rewards based on gender identity | A preceptor says: “I don’t think you will like Ortho.
 It’s a pretty tough specialty – too much heavy lifting for girls.” | No general or specific comments about sexual orientation. |

 Subjected to offensive remarks/names related to sexual orientation | A Faculty member says “You seem like a really nice person – strange that such pretty girl would like girls instead of guys”. | No general or specific comments about sexual orientation. |